jsenv/importmap-node-module/README.md

 });
 ```

-In case you don't need to mappings corresponding to node esm, they can be disabled:
+In case you don't need to mappings corresponding to node resolution, they can be disabled:

 ```js
 import { writeImportmaps } from "@jsenv/importmap-node-module";